waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Untested Hypotheses & To-Do
 - **To-Do:** Test teaching Flash as soon as I exit Sprout Tower.

-## Sprout Tower Escape Plan (V10 - Exploration)
+## Sprout Tower Escape Plan (V11 - The Pillar)
 *All previous plans failed due to a buggy pathfinding tool and incorrect assumptions about the map layout.
-The tool is now fixed and has confirmed all known ladders on this side are unreachable.*
+The tool is now fixed and has confirmed all known paths are blocked.*
-Hypothesis: A path connecting the west and east sides of SproutTower2F exists through the large unseen area in the center.
+Hypothesis: The central pillar is the key.
+The Sages' dialogue about it shaking is a major hint.
-1. From my current position at (8, 15), navigate to the edge of the unseen area at (8, 9).
+1. From my current position at (8, 14), navigate to the tile adjacent to the central pillar at (8, 7).
-2. Explore eastward from (8, 9) to reveal the path.
-3. Once on the eastern side, find the ladder down to 1F.
+2. Face the pillar and interact with it.